rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 - Part of Oracle Advanced Security, which is a separately licensed Enterprise Edition option.

-- Protects sensitive data that is displayed in database applications.
+- Protects sensitive data displayed in database applications.

-- Transparent to application users because it preserves the original data type and optionally, the formatting.
+- Transparent to application users because it preserves the original data type, and optionally, the formatting.

-- Highly transparent to the database because the data remains the same in buffers, caches, and storage—only environments until it changes just before returning the SQL query results to the caller.
+- Highly transparent to the database because the data remains the same in buffers, caches, and storage-only environments until it changes just before returning the SQL query results to the caller.

 ### Types of redaction